 Without a whole host of bank accounts you're not going to be able to apply this technique effectively to digital money, but using Mvelopes is a good way to at least put a representation of your sectioned-off income in front of you.
 Designate an envelope for working capital or savings and you can grow your personal wealth or business funds surprisingly quickly.
 Anything you don't spend in an envelope stays there, giving you more to play with in your next pay cycle.

-Mvelopes' free version will probably be adequate for most people, offering management of up to four accounts and 25 spending envelopes, but unlimited accounts and envelopes are available for a $9.95 (£7.50) monthly fee.
+There's no longer a free version of Mvelopes (although you can try it for free with a 30-day trial) but the basic plan for $4 a month should be adequate for most people, offering management of unlimited accounts and envelopes.
 It's intuitive to use, and there are mobile apps for Android and iOS, essential for taking a peek inside your envelopes when it comes time to pull any money out of them…

 UK readers will be pleased to know that unlike most accounting software, this is produced by a British company – not that other apps are terrified of good old Pound Sterling or anything, but it's slightly easier to put your financial trust in home-grown software, and its support for data from UK banks is very strong.